GaryHughes/Exchange/Part 2/c_solution/README.md

 In addition, the Order objects wouldn't need the price element (or the generation element), making them smaller and more efficient.

+Given that the priority queue has now improved the order push/pop so dramatically that the reading & parsing of input data is now the most expensive operation, this change may not have noticable improvement.

 ## match before push

 Current implementation pushes new orders onto the OrderList then runs `match()` to see if there are any trades.
 In the case where the order crosses the spread and produces a trade, it is likely that the order will then be immediately removed from the OrderList.
-We could save some time by running the match as part od the append process and only pushing the order into the OrderList if it doesn't get consumed immediately.
+We could save some (probably insignificant) time by running the match as part od the append process and only pushing the order into the OrderList if it doesn't get consumed immediately.